Ankle Mobility: A Brief Overview

 The ankle joint is often a stubbornly stiff joint that needs some mobility work.
 But how do you really know if your ankle is truly stiff and needs more mobility?
-This self-assessment is a great start!
+This self ankle mobility assessment is a great start!

-The video below explains the self-assessment, but for those who prefer to read, we will explain via text as well.
+The video below explains the self-assessment, but for those who prefer to read, we will explain via this quick blog post as well.

-Roughly speaking, we should be able to get our knee 3-5 inches past our toes.
+Roughly speaking, we should be able to get our knee 3-5 inches past our toes while keeping our heel on the ground.
 Some people say our knee should be able to track past our toes HALF the length of our foot.
 We will settle with 3-5 inches being normal.

 In a half-kneeling position with one of your feet touching the base of a wall, try to touch that same leg’s knee to the wall.
 If you were able to touch your knee to the wall in this position, then slowly work your foot away from the wall, repeating the process.
 Be sure to perform on both ankles!